PRECIOUS-Gold rallies as dollar retreats from multi-month highs

 Attention is turning to the U.S. congressional elections on Nov.
 6, which will determine whether the Republican or Democratic party controls the U.S. Congress, with some predicting increased market volatility on the outcome.

-Friday’s non-farm payrolls data, a key indicator of the strength U.S. economy, will also be watched for further clues on the pace of Federal Reserve rate increases.
+Friday’s non-farm payrolls data, a key indicator of the strength of the U.S. economy, will also be watched for further clues on the pace of Federal Reserve interest rate increases.

-Higher U.S. interest rates raise the opportunity cost of holding gold, which is priced in dollars.
+Higher U.S. interest rates raise the opportunity cost of holding non-yielding gold.

 “Precious metals are seeing buying interest as the U.S. dollar index is posting sharp losses today,” Kitco Metals senior analyst Jim Wyckoff said in a note.

-“Traders stepped in to buy the dip in gold prices on some perceived bargain hunting and by some short covering from the futures traders.”

-Global gold demand rose slightly in the third quarter from a year before as resurgent buying from central banks and retail consumers balanced huge outflows from exchange traded funds, the World Gold Council said.
+Global gold demand rose slightly in the third quarter from a year before as resurgent buying from central banks and retail consumers balanced huge outflows from exchange-traded funds, the World Gold Council said.

 Holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, fell 0.12 percent to 754.06 tonnes on Wednesday.

-Silver gained 2.1 percent to $14.52 per ounce, while palladium was up 1 percent to $1,088.97.
-(Reporting by Swati Verma and Sumita Layek in Bengaluru; Editing by Jan Harvey)
+Silver jumped 2.8 percent to $14.61 per ounce, while palladium rose 1.4 percent to $1,093.70.
+(Reporting by Swati Verma and Sumita Layek in Bengaluru; Editing by Jan Harvey and Dale Hudson)